-Multiracial Malaysians enjoy a series of festivities with fireworks and food, which recently, locals have also picked up traditions from the western countries.
+Multiracial Malaysians enjoy a series of festivities with fireworks and food; and recently, locals have also picked up traditions from the western countries.

 Malaysians celebrate a number of festivals throughout the year.
 Its multiracial society gets days off every time there is a public holiday, regardless of faith or culture.